jinujayan/Capstone_ECGAnalyzer/README.md

 __Recall = TP/(TP+FN)__

 Since Recall is a global metric and will be misleading when evaluated within batches, the overall model performance is evaluated on predictions with the test set for different models using varying learning rates.

+## Implementation

+### Data Reshape
+Each records of the input file is a sequence of float values, 187 items in a row.
+To be used in Keras models the input to be reshaped to
+(N,187,1)

+### NN-Architecture
+To extract patterns from this one dimensional data sequence Convolution 1D layers are used.
+Two such layers with max pooling and a regularization drop out layer is used before compressing data to get an output of class count.

+To help with the training a callback is used to ensure a checkpoint is saved for each epoch and also early stopping is enabled by tracking the trends in validation loss.

+### Learning Trends
+The trends in some of the learning metrics for the default model is as shown below.

+## Refinement
+Once the model with default parameter values was producing a good enough result, the model was subjected to parameter tuning exercise.Some of the parameters tuned were learning_rate, batch_size.

 ## Launch Web App
 1. The app can be launched either on local machine or on aws instance.
 Configure the config.ini file present under the conf folder  accordingly.<br>